krxmontu/Smart-Contract-based-Exams/README.md

 ## Contract Address

-The smart contract is deployed on the Ethereum blockchain at the following address.
+The smart contract is deployed on the Ethereum blockchain at the following address.<br>
 **Contract Address**: 0x6bD930ebe247A0bc617032f5F03316087309361d